Have you been studying Italian but when you try to speak, you instantly freeze?

 Can this be enjoyable, engaging and effective?

-Putting the focus on that stuff simply doesn’t work, if you really want to understand and speak real life Italian effortlessly.
+Putting the focus on that stuff simply doesn’t work if you really want to understand and speak real life Italian effortlessly.
+It’s not going to help you memorize words and structures.

 What if we change perspective by focusing on the content and the information we get through Italian?

-The moment I began to use stories, comics, podcasts, movies and so on, I regained enthusiasm in learning English and noticed soon great improvement.
+The moment I began to use stories, novels, non-fiction books, comics, podcasts, movies and other media and content I was interested in, I regained enthusiasm in learning English.
+Above all I noticed soon great improvement.
 And it didn’t feel like learning at all!

-Let me reveal you a not so well kept secret: Anybody can learn Italian, but nobody can teach you to speak it.
+Let me reveal you a not so well kept secret: Anybody can master Italian, but nobody can teach it to you.
 You can only learn it by yourself.

-You just need the right approach and strategies.
+What you need are the right approach, mindset and methods.
 The starting point is to enjoy the process and to have fun.
-It’s time to break free from boring oldfashioned learning habits and methods and make learning Italian personal and thus memorable!
+It’s time to break free from boring oldfashioned, uneffective and unefficient learning habits and methods.
+It’s time to start making learning Italian personal and thus memorable!

 This was my first lesson with Moreno.
 It was excellent.
 Moreno was tolerant, attentive, engaging, flexible and very supportive.
 I couldn’t have asked for more in a teacher.
 I am about to book another session and I’m really looking forward to it.